googlefonts/colr-gradients-spec/colr-gradients-spec.md

           call paintIsAcyclic(childPaint, activePaints)
         remove paint from activePaints
 ```

+NOTE: Implementations can combine testing for cycles and other well-formedness
+requirements together with other processing for rendering the color glyph.

 For the graph to be valid, it shall be visually bounded, as described in
 5.7.11.1.8.2.